Your Super Snapshot

 2. Non-binding nomination

-You nominate who you’d prefer your account to be paid.
-However, your nomination is not legally binding and although we’ll consider who you choose, ultimately we will need to consider relevant laws when making a decision.
+You nominate who you’d prefer to receive your savings.
+However, your nomination is not legally binding.
+AustralianSuper will consider it, but use relevant laws to decide.

 3. Reversionary nomination for retirement accounts

-It’s important to keep your nominations up to date with any changing circumstances in your life.
-You can check and change your beneficiary at any time however, it’s a good idea to review your nominations after a big life event, such as marriage, separation, or the passing of a loved one.
+You can check and change your nominations any time, but it’s a good idea to do so after big life events, such as marriage, separation, or the passing of a loved one.

 Your super could live on after you, so it’s important to make it clear where you want your money to go.